An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

 The target variable (i.e. downscaled output) is the daily accumulated precipitation [mm/day] from the high-resolution CCAM output ($\sim$12 km).
-We focus on daily predictor and target variables, as in previous work \citep{rampal2025reliable}, because it reduces the compute time and bandwidth, and allows our RCM emulator to be compatible with a broader range of GCMs (due to data availability).
+We focus on daily predictor and target variables, as in previous work \citep{rampal2024extrapolation}, because it reduces the compute time and bandwidth, and allows our RCM emulator to be compatible with a broader range of GCMs (due to data availability).
 Because precipitation is significantly non-Gaussian \citep{renwick2009statistical}, we use a logarithmic transformation $ z_\text{pr}=\log_e(\text{pr}+1\text{ mm/day})$ for normalisation to reduce skewness, as implemented in previous work \citep{rampal2025reliable}.
+The spatial domain of the high-resolution fields is cropped to cover New Zealand and the adjacent ocean (165\textdegree E--184\textdegree W, 33\textdegree S--51\textdegree S), corresponding to a $168\times168$ grid with a resolution of $\sim$12 km.
+To provide sufficient context for downscaling at boundary edges, we take the coarse predictor fields on a slightly larger domain (151\textdegree E--188\textdegree W, 26\textdegree S--59\textdegree S), corresponding to a $21\times21$ grid with a resolution of 1.5\textdegree\, ($\sim$130 km at 40\textdegree S) after re-gridding.
+These domains match similar work on downscaling in New Zealand \citep{rampal2022high, bailie2024quantile, rampal2025reliable}.